-Last month, in Part 1 of the Guide to Measuring Glass Partitioning we looked at the first step: Measuring openings and site survey.
-We looked at taking measurements from various points in an opening and going through all the necessary checks on site in preparation for the glazing channel track installation.
-We also looked at key steps to making a full site survey.
+Last month, in Part 1 of the Guide to Measuring Glass Partitioning, we looked at the first step: Measuring openings and site survey.
+We looked at taking measurements from various points in an opening and going through all the necessary checks on-site in preparation for the glazing channel track installation.
+We also looked at critical steps to making a full site survey.

-Once the glazing track is in position, the glass is ready to be measured for production and then installed.
-For Part 2 of this guide we will look at the second step: Measuring glass for production and installation.
+Once the glazing track is in position, the partitioning glass is ready to be measured for production and then installed.
+For Part 2 of this guide, we will look at the second step: Measuring glass for production and installation.

 Check the track has been securely fixed